 In 2014, an invite appeared on my calendar for a meeting with my boss.
 The title: “Democratic Party of Virginia.”
 He messaged me with a follow-up: "DPVA is code."
 It turned out the two of us were the very beginnings of Hillary Clinton's 2016 digital operation.

 Over the next several months, I led strategy, planning, and execution on several aspects of the digital launch, from social strategy to the content and design of the campaign's website to treatments of the campaign's well-received launch video.

 The JFK Library has a challenge all presidential institutions will eventually face: How to engage a generation of young people with the values of a president they have no living memory of.

 First up, we assessed and refreshed the Foundation's social media presences to help reach target audiences with optimized formats and a more natural voice.
 Then we set up a focused social and email program around one specific Foundation initiative: getting more supporter nominations for the Library's Profile in Courage Award.
 In our first year of working together, we increased nominations to 900; in our second, over 4,000.

 In the fall of 2014, I launched an email list with the intention of playing with theme and format every week to see how far the medium could stretch.
 I called the project Everything Changes.

-Over three years, Everything Changes has gained thousands of subscribers, generated earned media in The Atlantic and The Guardian, and become a part of the online publication The Awl while dispensing facts about Dolly Parton, collecting a map of memory bombs, exchanging advice, generating a Thought Clock, and a lot more.
-Subscribe here.
+Over three years, Everything Changes gained thousands of subscribers, generated earned media in The Atlantic and The Guardian, and became a part of the online publication The Awl while dispensing facts about Dolly Parton, collecting a map of memory bombs, exchanging advice, generating a Thought Clock, and a lot more.
+I retired it in September 2017.